ggsoft/postgres/README.md

 ## Synopsis

-Example of CRUD Web application with postgres database.
+Example of CRUD Web application with postgres database using scala-jdbc, unfiltered framework and scala tags.

-## Motivation

-Project for Brian James

 ## Running and packing in sbt

 To start this app in sbt do commands as follows: